Stackstudio-cloud/unbuilt/replit.md

 - Added resource library and funding strategy guides
 - Enhanced platform from gap discovery to complete business development tool
 - Architecture designed for future StackFast integration
-- **LATEST**: Added advanced filtering system with keyword search and innovation score sliders
+- **LATEST**: Complete user authentication system with registration and login
-- **LATEST**: Built professional export system (CSV, PDF reports, pitch decks)
+- **LATEST**: Professional business website with About, Privacy Policy, and Terms of Service
-- **LATEST**: Created trending dashboard with real-time market intelligence
+- **LATEST**: Rebranded from "GapFinder" to "InnoGap" for domain availability and business legitimacy
-- **LATEST**: Enhanced search results with sorting, pagination, and comprehensive filtering
+- **LATEST**: Search limits enforcement (Free: 5 searches/month, Pro: unlimited)
-- **LATEST**: Integrated full backend API system for export functionality
+- **LATEST**: Production-ready platform foundation for Stripe integration and monetization

 ## Production Potential Assessment